ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 Let's have a look at what this method takes as input parameters and what it returns.

-There is only one mandatory input field `address`, but we also need the `limit` field to specify how many transactions do we want to get in return.
+There is only one mandatory input field `address`, but we also need the `limit` field to specify how many transactions we want to get in return.

 Now let's try to run this method on the [TON Center website](https://toncenter.com/api/v2/#/accounts/get_transactions_getTransactions_get) with any existing wallet address to understand what we should get from the output.